stuartleeks/aoai-testing/results/embeddings.md

 - TPM quota of `1,000` TPM

 Embedding text: `This is some text to generate embeddings for`

+**UPDATE: I just realised that 1000 TPM corresponds to 6RPM!!
+So the rate-limiting that is kicking in is based on number of requests not the number of tokens!**

 ### Test 1: 1000TPM quota, short text, no sleep